morpheusgraphql/morpheus-graphql/README.md

 # Getting Started

-define Schema with native Haskell Types and derive them as GraphQL Schema

 Starting point in morpheus GraphQL is the definition of your API function with the morpheus interpreter.according to your query and mutation type, a GQL scheme and introspection will be generated. for simplicity, we won't define mutation, we'll just define query.

 ```haskell